 Moisturizing is a key ingredient to making sure your sunburn heals as quickly as possible.
 When you jump out of the cool bath or shower, try not to off completely as you can retain and infuse the water droplets on your body into your skin as well.

 Use a moisturizer containing aloe vera or soy which can help to soothe skin that has been exposed to too much sun.
 Some aloe products contain lidocaine, which is an anesthetic that can help relieve the pain of a sunburn.
 Aloe vera can also help with peeling skin.
-Essential oil like lavender can also be helpful, however, use it in small doses.
+Essential oils like lavender can also be helpful, however, use it in small doses.

 Another natural remedy gaining popularity is putting cooled, freshly brewed tea on sunburned skin using a clean cloth.
-Adding mint to the tea gives it a cooling effect, and it is reported that the tannic acid in black tea can draw heat from the sunburned skin and helps to restore its pH balance.
+Adding mint to the tea gives it a cooling effect, and it is reported that the tannic acid in black tea can draw heat from the sunburned skin and help restore its pH balance.
 Similarly, if your eyelids are feeling the effects of a sunburn, try putting tea bags soaked in cold water on the burn to reduce inflammation.

-As for lips, petroleum jelly or aquaphor ointment can help keep lips moisturized to heal them from sunburn.
+As for lips, petroleum jelly or Aquaphor ointment can help keep lips moisturized to heal them from sunburn.

 3. Oral Remedies to Treat a Sunburn

-Vitamin E is an antioxidant and can be taken regularly through a supplement or can be topically applied to sunburn to decrease inflammation and help to peel skin.
+Vitamin E is an antioxidant and can be taken regularly through a supplement or can be topically applied to sunburn to decrease inflammation and help peel skin.